brentgroves/status/2024/week16.md

 # Father's direction

-My son you can not find peace in contentment in work.
-My intentions for work is that it can be a time we can enjoy together and that you can enjoy helping others.
+My son you can not find peace and contentment in work.
+My intentions for work is that it can be a time we can enjoy together helping others.
 Peace and contentment will come when you follow me as I guide you in what to say and do.
-All results for the work I have for you are in my hands.
-I may decide to have you wait or fail at the tasks you take on in order to teach you that work can never be a reliable source of peace and contentment.
+All results of your work are in my hands.
+I may decide to have you wait or fail at the tasks I have planned for you.
+The work I give you is meant to teach you that work can never be a reliable source of peace and contentment.
+The only reliable source of these wonderful things is doing what is right by following me.

 My son do not be anxious when there is so many things to do.
 Instead look to us for guidance and we will help you with each task.
 Remember we have a plan for you and we will be with you each step of the way so do not worry our son.